 While it’s easy to assume you’ve mastered the art of communication.
-The truth is that most people are actually not that great at it.
+The truth is that most people are not that great at it.
 At the root of almost every problem is our inability to communicate properly and understand each other.
-When it comes to the modern workplace, these communication issues often come up between men and women.
+When it comes to the modern workplace, these communication issues often come up between people of all genders.
 These can cause tension and conflict or even discourage women from trying to advance in their careers.
 Let’s take a look at some of the ways men can work toward better communication with all the women they meet.

 1. Men Can Learn How to Better Communicate with Women

 Men often don’t understand how their words affect the women in their lives.
-Whether it’s in a relationship or in the office, it’s crucial that men learn to understand women.
+Whether it’s in a relationship or the office, men must learn to understand women.
 They must learn how to communicate effectively so they can empower women, rather than make them feel inferior.